 In January 2020, however, Newsom vetoed a bill that would have required counties with more than 400,000 residents to set up independent redistricting commissions.
 He said that while he agreed they were helpful in preventing gerrymandering, the 2019 law already authorized these commissions.

 There are also several “hybrid” models, where advisory councils suggest maps to elected boards.
-But those can be ineffective, either because the boards ignore the recommendations, or because advisory council members are appointed or influenced by elected officials.
+But those can be ineffective, either because the boards ignore the recommendations, or because advisory council members are appointed or influenced by elected officials, such as the Los Angeles city redistricting commission.

 California Common Cause is reevaluating whether advisory councils make sense, Stein said.